-The Company has a single mission: to cure kids' cancer.
-We know that the only way to cure childhood cancer is through medical research.
+The Company has a single mission: to support bold scientific research that has the greatest chance of clinical success in the improvement of treatments of childhood cancer.
+We know that the only way to cure childhood cancer is through science.
 To that end we select and fund researchers without geographical or institutional barriers.